Hi! We’re Amy and Eric! We live in Texas, along with our daughter Sarabeth.

 After about a month, I told Eric that I thought God was telling me that I needed to write a book.
 And in order to do that, I was going to need to really start working on building my blog, and my standing on social media.
 At least – that’s what I had heard from others in regards to the publishing world – if you don’t have a following of people on social media, you won’t get your book published.
 So, I started tweeting the things that I was reading.
 And I began to try and focus my blogging a little bit more.

-Out of that focus came the idea of a legacy lifestyle.
+Out of that focus came the idea of be made whole.
 I knew that the things I was reading and the struggles I was working on personally would ultimately help me create a legacy that I could be proud to leave behind.
-But I realized that a legacy wasn’t born in just one action, or by doing something once.
+In order to do that, I had to allow God to heal all of the broken places in my life.
+And, I realized that a legacy wasn’t born in just one action, or by doing something once.
 It was about the lifestyle of it all.
 The journey that it took to “arrive” (if you can even arrive at some of these lifestyle characteristics).

 It was from those conversations that Eric and I began to catch God’s grander vision.
 A place to share our personal journeys.
 And hopefully, help others.
 It’s not about social standing for me anymore .
 It’s not about the likes that we receive on Instagram and Facebook.
 Or the comments throughout social media.